 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Sony A7 III?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 200D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.